yunwei37/qwen3.c/README.md

 First, make sure `git` is set up with your HuggingFace credentials (now is a great time to create a HuggingFace account if you don't have one).

-Then, download any unquantized Qwen3-architecture model (i.e. not GGUF) from HuggingFace.
+Then, download any dense (no Mixture-of-Experts) unquantized (not GGUF) Qwen3-architecture model from HuggingFace.
 Unless you have lots of RAM, start with smaller models.

 Qwen3-4B is a great starting point: